SudaraPiyumantha/Jaseci_Assignment_2/README.md

 - P.A.H.K.
 Wijesena     - 180705P

 ## Updates in Family Tree
-Add a new member to the irugalbandara family - "harsha Irugalbandara"  (by T.H.P.Silva)
+- Add a new member to the irugalbandara family - "harsha Irugalbandara"  (by T.H.P.Silva)
+- Add a new family root called "Rathnayaka" to the familytree.json.

 ## Added Walkers
 ### Walker: find_minors